OmerShubi/Movie-Revenue-Prediction/connection_instructions.md

-Other - to export report to html without code - `jupyter nbconvert --to html --no-input report.ipynb`
+Other - to export report to html without code - `jupyter nbconvert --to html --no-input final_report.ipynb`